Gamify-IT/docs/dev-manuals/services/overworld/set-up-npcs.md

 ## Overview

 NPCs are used to impart knowledge to the player.
 The course creator can set dialogues and texts to help the player to complete minigames.
-Once a player approched an NPC, he can talk to him as often as he likes to.
+Once a player approached an NPC, he can talk to him as often as he likes to.

 ## How to add a NPC

 To add a new NPC to an area, do the following:

 1. Open the scene, in which the NPC should be
 2. Create a new `game object` as a child of the `NPCs` game object on the hierarchy
 ![Hierarchy view](assets/npc-hierarchy-view.webp)
 3. Add the `NPC` script, a `Box Collider 2D` component, a `Sprite Renderer` component and a `Capsule Collider 2D` component to the created game object
 ![Inspector view](assets/npc-inspector-view.webp)